meken/cloud-hackathons/hacks/adk-intro/README.md

 ### Description

 We have already provided an `mcp-server` on Cloud Run.
-It's basically responsible to do a semantic search to match which hero should be assigned given the threat type.
+It provides a single tool that's basically responsible for doing a semantic search to match which hero should be assigned given the threat type.

 Create a new agent `hero_matcher_agent`, configure it to use the tool from that server, passing the `available_agents` and `threat_type` as arguments.
 Make sure that the response of this agent is stored in the session state as `chosen_hero`.
 Update the `dispatcher_agent` to call this agent as the last one in the sequence.